 ⚠️ Be Sure to Have Travel Insurance in Mindo

 You never know what may happen during a trip to Ecuador, from a minor incident like lost luggage or flight cancellation to a major disaster like an earthquake or a bus accident on the windy road to Mindo.
+Or you could simply get sick and need to see a doctor.
 Travel insurance will not only come to your rescue but will cover those unexpected costs.
 Whether it’s a twisted ankle while hiking in the waterfall sanctuary or a bounce off the tube rafting onto rocks, don’t let it completely ruin a trip to Mindo.

 Since there is no hospital in Mindo, any serious injuries must be evacuated to Quito.
 We always use travel insurance while roaming around Ecuador and recommend it.
 We like World Nomads, which has what we’ve found to have the best price and coverage combination, particularly so for longer trips.
 Enter the dates for your Ecuador trip to get a quick estimate.